Chrononhotonthologos: Parody

-With all Magnificence of Decoration...."
-(I. i.
-63–7).

 The king's overblown greatness is such that those royal eyes are enough to destroy the entire enemy army.
 The queen orders about the sky and stars.
 The general demands that the entire earth be conquered so that the king might have a meal.
 This repeated hyperbole is pushed to the point of absurdity to create a burlesque of opera's impossible characters.
 On the one hand, these parodies are superficially delightful and satirically a relief from the bombast of hack-written and alloyed tragedy, but, on the other hand, they are part of a darker political satire taking place in the play.

 Political satire

 Henry Carey was a Tory, or an anti-Walpolean, and he identified with Alexander Pope, in particular, in his stance on the 18th century's cultural polemic (see Augustan poetry for the issues behind Ambrose Philips and Alexander Pope's poison pen battle).
 Pope had been a consistent enemy of Ambrose Philips's, and Philips was a stand-in for an entire slate of Whig political views.
 Attacking Philips was attacking what Philips stood for, and Carey achieved fame first by satirizing Philips's second set of odes (which had been dedicated to Robert Walpole) with his Namby Pamby.
 Namby Pamby had made Carey one of the darlings of the Tory opposition to Walpole.

 In 1728, John Gay's The Beggar's Opera had satirized Robert Walpole and opera, both, and it had proven enormously successful.
 However, Walpole had Gay's follow up, Polly, suppressed.
 Walpole's direct intervention in the stage prompted a new round of satires, including Chrononhotonthologos.
 However, Chrononhotonthologos is a far more dangerously political satire than Gay's The Beggar's Opera or Henry Fielding's Tom Thumb had been.
 Tom Thumb (1732) had introduced a parody of operatic plots and Walpole by focusing on a mythical kingdom where the queen would fall in love with an absurd character, but Carey goes much further by having the Queen fall in love with an absurd character and then walk away with two unrelated and unmotivated characters while, at the same time, having the king die due to vanity.